collective-soundworks/soundworks/README.md

     The `color` property sets the background color of the `view` to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library’s `sass/_03-colors.scss` file.
   - `text:String = 'Point the phone exactly in front of you, and touch the screen.'`
     The `text` property sets the instruction text to be displayed in the `view`.

+#### ClientPlatform

+The `ClientPlatform` module extends the `ClientModule` base class and checks if the device is compatible with the technologies used in Soundworks.
+Such devices are running on iOS 7 or above, or on Android 4.2 or above with the Chrome browser in version 35 or above.
+In all other cases, this module displays a blocking screen and prevents the participant to go any further in the scenario.
+The `ClientPlatform` module calls its `.done()` method immediately if the phone passes the platform test, or never otherwise.

+###### Attributes

+- `view:Element`
+  The `view` attribute is the `div` in which the content of the module is displayed.

+###### Methods

+- `constructor(options:Object = {})`
+  The `constructor` method instantiates the `ClientPlatform` module on the client side.
+It takes the `options` object as an argument, whose optional property is:
+  - `color:String = 'black'`
+    The `color` property sets the background color of `this.view` to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library’s `sass/_03-colors.scss` file.

 ### Server only modules